fetchai/docs-archived/docs/basics/wallet/how_to_use_wallet.md

 ### To copy your account's address

-1. Either click on the account address at the top of the dashboard (below the account name):
+1. Either click on the account address at the top of the dashboard (under the account name):
 ![Copy active account address](../../images/wallet/address_copy.jpg)
 2. Or select **Deposit** and scan the QR code.